kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="type-safety">3.2 Type Safety</span>**

-Unlike Python where runtime errors are implied, Rust ensures type safety from the application layer all the way to table definitions.
-By catching errors at compile-time, we dramatically reduce the chances of runtime failures.
+Rust enforces type safety not just at runtime but from the application layer down to the database schema.
+Unlike Python, where type mismatches may only surface during execution, Rust’s strong typing catches issues at compile-time—eliminating entire classes of runtime failures.

-Check out how we define our data models in Rust:
+For example, here’s how we define our data models in Rust:

 ```rust
 use bigdecimal::BigDecimal;